WSL: Everton sack head coach Jean-Luc Vasseur

 Everton have sacked head coach Jean-Luc Vasseur after just 10 games in charge of the WSL side.

-Vasseur's six league games in charge saw Everton win just once and lose on three occasions and leave the Toffees 10th in the table.
+Vasseur's six league games in charge saw Everton win just once and lose on three occasions which left the Toffees 10th in the table.

-His last WSL outing in charge of Everton ended in a 3-0 defeat at West Ham on January 23.
+His last WSL outing as head coach of Everton ended in a 3-0 defeat at West Ham on January 23.

 Everton can confirm Jean-Luc Vasseur has left his role as manager of the Club’s women’s team.
 Assistant coaches Frédéric Piquionne and Franck Plaine have also left the Club.— Everton Women (@EvertonWomen) February 2, 2022